kosonocky/kosonocky.github.io/books_archive.markdown

 - Astrophysics for People in a Hurry <span style="color:gray">by Neil Degrasse Tyson</span>
 - Seven Brief Lessons on Physics <span style="color:gray">by Carlo Rovelli</span>
 - Elon Musk <span style="color:gray">by Ashlee Vance</span>

+Skimmed and may or may not return to eventually.
+Mostly keeping this as a reference for myself:
+- International Politics of HIV/AIDS <span style="color:gray">by Hakan Seckinelgin</span>
+- After Democracy <span style="color:gray">by Zizi Papacharissi</span>